MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Creating-and-Interacting-with-a-Page-Web-Service--OData-.md

 -   Visual Studio 2017.

     You can use any edition of Visual Studio that supports adding web references.
-Be ware that Visual Studio versions In this walkthrough, you will use Visual Studio 2017.
+In this walkthrough, you will use Visual Studio 2017.
 You also have the option to use service references instead of web references, or use the web service proxy generating tools svcutil.exe and wsdl.exe, which are included in the Microsoft .NET Framework SDK.

 -  OData Connected Service installed in Visual Studio.